-Māori were the first small-enterprise owners in New Zealand before European arrival.
-They had well-established bartering systems and regular trading patterns amongst their own whānau and hapū, within their iwi, and between various iwi.
+Māori ran small enterprises before Europeans arrived in New Zealand.
+They had well-established bartering systems and regular trading patterns amongst their own whānau and hapū, within their iwi, and between iwi.

 Early Māori trade